estiwidder/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/user-input-field.md

 ---

 ## Overview
-Usually appears at the bottom of the chat screen.
-Contains the users typed/recorded message, until it was sent.
+The user's input field is usually displayed at the bottom of the chat screen and displays the users typed/recorded message, until it is sent.
 The behavior and functionality of the input field is defined by the active chat type.
 {: .overview}

 > Exp: The **upload icon** will appear only on live chats and only if was enabled by configuration.

+## WHAT IS EXP?

 ## Available features
 - Typing and sending messages